BitcoinCacheMachine/BitcoinCacheMachine/dev_machine/README.md

 # view the cluster members, should list a fully operational DEV_MACHINE listening at https://127.0.0.1:8443
 lxc cluster list

+# docker info should show an operational node
+docker info
 ```

-You can inspect the `~/.bcm/clusters/DEV_MACHINE/` directory to view the files that were created.
+You can inspect the `~/.bcm/clusters/lxd_projects/` directory to view the files that were created.
 The `lxd_endpoints` and `lxd_projects` directories should exist.
-The LXD preseed file that was used to initialize the LXD daemon on the `dev machine` can be found at `~/.bcm/clusters/DEV_MACHINE/lxd_endpoints/local/lxd_preseed.yml`.
+The LXD preseed file that was used to initialize the LXD daemon on the `dev machine` can be found at `~/.bcm/clusters/lxd_projects/lxd_endpoints/local/lxd_preseed.yml`.
 This file contains sensitive password information and is thus git committed to ~/.bcm/.  `local` here refers to the LXD remote endpoint for your dev machine (local) which can be discovered by running `lxc remote list`.

 To continue this tutorial, jump up and down to the [../lxd/](../lxd/) directory to start deploying BCM infrastructure components to your local `dev machine`.
+This is where you can deploy BCM data center components to any cluster-mode LXD endpoint.
 All the scripts in this directory are applied to your currently active LXC remote (`lxc remote get-default`).

-Once you have a properly configured LXD endpoint (`lxc info` and `docker info`), delve into the [$BCM_LOCAL_GIT_REPO/lxd/](../lxd/) directory.
-This is where you can deploy BCM data center components to any cluster-mode LXD endpoint.